 What could be more American than being blunt?
-The efforts been made to decrease legal immigration to our country are flat-out economic malpractice in the current global economy, and shocking coming a self-made billionaire who knows more about business than everyone else in the world combined.
+The efforts being made to decrease legal immigration to our country are flat-out economic malpractice in the current global economy, and shocking coming from a self-made billionaire who knows more about business than everyone else in the world combined.
 Our ability to assimilate immigrants from all over the world has been our not-so-secret competitive advantage over every other nation literally for centuries, and is especially so now.
 We take in more immigrants than any other country in the world, we have throughout our history, and we’re one of a small handful of nations–and by far the largest–where all but a small fraction of our citizens can trace their ancestry back to immigrant forebears.
 As the most recent Republican president observed, “every immigrant makes our nation more, not less, American.”
 Instead of closing the gates, the American way, Americanism, would be taking in as many hearts and minds as possible.

-This would seem to be obvious, but let’s break it down in ways that even those standing behind the Occupant at his rallies can understand:
+This would seem to be obvious, but let’s break it down in ways that even those standing behind the (former) Occupant at his rallies can understand:

 Defusing & confusing the bomb

-Still, well-spoken critics of increased immigration like David Frum feel that even we will be chasing fool’s gold like the Germans if we view immigrants as a solution to our demosclerosis; we’ll only be kicking the can down the road a generation at most, he believes, because the new immigrants will get old, and then we’ll be right back where we started.
-We admire and respect Mr. Frum for seeing the modern Republican Party for what it is, but he really needs to get out and break more bread.
+Still, well-spoken critics of increased immigration like David Frum feel even we will be chasing fool’s gold like the Germans if we view immigrants as a solution to our demosclerosis; we’ll only be kicking the can down the road a generation at most, he believes, because the new immigrants will get old, and then we’ll be right back where we started.
+We admire and respect Mr. Frum for seeing the modern Republican Party for what, sadly, it has become, but he really needs to get out and break more bread.
 He’s making the huge assumption that immigrants–in a single generation, no less–are going to adopt our own current lack of fecundity, a point it took us 200+ years to reach.
 The reality is that the cultures we’re most likely to draw immigrants from (as opposed to Norway) all place far more value on family than our society does, some taking these beliefs to almost appalling extremes.
 Views held that strongly are not going to just disappear in a generation.

 In any case, there are nearly eight billion people in the world now, and there will be nearly 10 billion by 2050.
 Our share of the population is 4% and falling.
 Immigrants are responsible for 75% of our current population growth, which means that if we truly declare our nation “full,” by 2050 only 3% of the world’s population will be American.
 Can we be the dominant economic superpower, with the only fiat currency (accepted everywhere, allowing us to spend our way out of any debt), with only 3% of the world’s population?
 Ask Germany and Japan–that’s about the proportion of people in the world who were German or Japanese after World War II.